ewgewgewg/algo-site/content/posts/js-language.md

 {{< /code >}}

+Because JavaScript tries to change types when appropriate, adding a string to a number, or adding two strings, joins characters as a string. `String` and `Number` also can take a argument each and transform them as appropriate.

+{{< code language="javascript" expand="Show" collapse="Hide" isCollapsed="false" >}}

+const elevenString = "1" + 1 // contains "11"
+const twelveString = "1" + "2" // contains "12"

+const aString = String(1) // contains "1"
+const aNumber = Number("1") // contains 1

+{{< /code >}}

 # Conditionals and Comparison Operators

 Code can be optional.
 Code written in brackets after an `if` condition in parentheses only runs if the condition is parentheses is `true`.
 An `if` condition can be immediately followed by one or more `else if`, also with parentetical activation conditions, and then an `else` which serves as a catch-all and thus has no explicit conditions.
 Typical conditions include `===` to check if two values are truly equal, `>=`, `<=`, `>`, and `<` as relative comparators, `!` as negation, and `%`, the modulo operator, which returns what would be the remainder of a division between numbers on either side.